nhokchihiro/appbio24-tramha/Week06/BMMB852-Week6.md

 **Sequencing instrument:** Illumina HiSeq 2500

-**Title:** SRX674267 - Zaire ebolavirus genome sequencing from 2014 outbreak in Sierra Leone (The genome I selected for the read simulation assignment (Caenorhabditis elegans) does not have bad quality FASTQ.
+**Title:** SRX674267 - Zaire ebolavirus genome sequencing from 2014 outbreak in Sierra Leone (The genome I selected for the read simulation assignment (Caenorhabditis elegans) does not have much extremely bad quality FASTQ.
+Most of them are single-read sequencing, and mostly published in 2024.
 Thus I choose this organism instead).

 ### 1. Write a script to download data from the SRA database